 Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-It wouldn’t take Sherlock Holmes to conclude that people are worried about the global economy, and its effect on their super.
+It wouldn’t take Sherlock Holmes to conclude that people are worried about the global economy, and its effect on their superannuation.

-It seemed any fund manager with a pulse could generate large returns on investment.
-But we all know what happened next.
-The GFC hit, and the share components of super funds and managed funds plumetted.
+It seemed any fund manager with a pulse could generate large returns on investment but we all know what happened next.

-Others are looking to different options, and if you’re read this far, you’re probably thinking about doing the same.
+Others are looking for different options, and if you’re read this far, you’re probably thinking about doing the same.